 After you go under the metal bridge, take a right through a gate onto a small trail.
 I’m sorry, but there will be a few stingy plants along here.
 You only have to navigate the stingers for a short while before going through another gate into an open field.

 The River Ore should be to your left as you make your way through the field.

 You may be sharing the field with some cows.
 Oh man.
 I can’t escape them.
 I kept my eyes on them as I walked on

 At the other end of the field, the trail will lead you under lots of trees and bushy goodness.

 At the bridge turn right and you will start to find yourself in

 Final thoughts on the Hassocks to Lewes walk via Ditchling Beacon

 I did this walk from Hassocks to Lewes on a Sunday, at the end of summer.
 I wouldn’t say that it was too busy, but there were definitely people around, walking and cycling.
 Particularly on the section of the walk at Ditchling Beacon.
-I find that people out on walks in the countryside so much friendlier than the city.
-It’s very normal to smile and say hello whenever you walk past someone.
+I find that people out on walks in the countryside are so much friendlier than the city.
+It’s very normal to smile and say hello whenever you walk past someone (well, a quick hello then look down).
 It’s just how things are done out here.
 And I like it 🙂